k0retux/fuddly/docs/source/data_model.rst

   Note that for defining a *function node* and not a generator node, you have to state the type attribute to ``MH.Leaf``.

+default
+  Default value for the node.
+Only compatible with typed nodes (:class:`framework.node.NodeInternals_TypedValue`).
+It is directly linked to the ``default`` parameter of each type constructor.
+Refer to :ref:`vt:value-types` for more information.

 description
   Textual description of the node.
 Note this information is shown by the method :meth:`framework.node.Node.show()`.